matloff/fastBigStat/README.md

-Now let's see how we can go from confidence *ellipsoid* to confidence *intervals* for scalar quantities, and in such a way that the intervals have a simultaneous confidence level.
+Now let's see how we can go from confidence *ellipsoid* to confidence *intervals* for scalar quantities, and in such a way that the intervals have a given simultaneous confidence level.

   - Again, consider any asymptotically normal estimator &theta;<sub>est</sub> of a p-dimensional population parametric &theta;.